tinitiateprime/Ti-parser-tool/README.md

 # Ti-parser-tool

-# this is the tool that we will build and enchance our product to solve the difficulties for parsing data
+# this is the tool that we will build and enchance our product to solve the difficulties for parsing data.

+# we use electron js an app.